anastasia-a-zhivaeva/payment-terminal.front/README.md

 1. Main screen
   - The list of supported telecom operators: MTS, Beeline, Megafon (implement flexibility to extend list of supported operators).
-  - Click on certain operator should redirec to the refilling screen.
+  - Click on certain operator should redirect to the refilling screen.
 2. Refill balance form
   - Identifier of the selected operator
   - Phone number input field (with mask and validation)